 - Layer List—Displays a list of operational layers in the app.

-- Legend—Displays a legend for the visible layers in the map.
+- Legend—Displays a legend for the visible layers in the map or scene.

 - Oblique Viewer—Displays images in a native coordinate system using an image coordinate system.